general contracting workforce design

 Keep PMs on project management.

-Move repeatable coordination, sub scheduling, RFI tracking, and change-order routing out of overloaded project managers so they focus on field decisions and client delivery.
+Move sub scheduling, RFI tracking, and change-order routing off overloaded PMs.
+They focus on field decisions and client delivery.

 try demo